xapple/forest_puller/NOTES.md

 * Add species breakdown to README showcase

+* Make a total of all EU countries (for soef only some countries, for ipcc only net curve, for faostat start in 2000).

 # TODO

-* Make a total of all EU countries (for soef only 2015, for ipcc only net curve, for faostat start in 2000).

 * Write up introduction and methods.